 3. A good fabric is finished properly

 Fabrics that are high quality, such as ours, are finished in a process called ”singeing”.
-This is a process where one burns the surface of the fabric lightly, to get rid of loose fibers creating a hairy or fluffy surface.
-Finally, one is left with a fabric that has a good longevity and a wonderful quality, softness and touch.
+This is a process whereby one burns the surface of the fabric lightly, to get rid of loose fibres, creating a hairy or fluffy surface.
+This process produces a fabric that has a fantastic longevity and a wonderful quality, softness and touch.

 You will mainly see the three top threads on the fabric, and that is why it is shiny and so luxurious looking.
 Furthermore, this weave offers a unique and addictive softness, complementing our duvets and pillows superbly.